Latest News

 Russell: Crude oil futures are not in line with reality, as the Asia physical market collapses.

-Crude oil futures are indicating that the market is confident it can navigate through?the Iran War, while physical cargoes are indicating an impending crisis.
+Crude oil futures prices'reflect a view of the market that it can successfully navigate through the Iran War, while the prices for physical cargoes or refined products signal an imminent crisis.

-One of these signals is not correct.
-It isn't what is happening on the paper oil markets.
+One of these signals is not the case in the paper oil market.

-Paper oil traders appear to be believing the rhetoric of U.S. president Donald Trump and certain members of his administration, that the campaign against Iran was going well and that there is no threat to oil and products shipments through Strait of Hormuz.
+The paper oil traders appear to be believing the rhetoric of U.S. president Donald Trump and certain members of his administration, that the campaign against Iran was going well and that there is no threat to oil and products shipments through Strait of Hormuz.
+The traders also seem to think that the International Energy Agency's record release of 400 million barrels from its stockpiles would help with some supply disruptions.
+The current problems cannot be resolved by political leaders' comments that are disconnected from reality.

-It is particularly the case that Asia has taken the majority of the 18 to 20 million barrels of crude oil and products per day (bpd), which flowed across the Strait of Hormuz before the U.S. launched an aerial campaign on Iran on 28 February.
+It is particularly the case that Asia takes the majority of the 18 to 20 million barrels of crude oil and products per day (bpd), which flowed across the Strait before the U.S. launched an aerial campaign on Iran on February 28, 2008.

 System Breaking

 The current situation, however, is very different.
-Even the rerouting of crude oil exports to Saudi Arabia’s Red Sea Port?and to the United Arab Emirates' facility on the Gulf of Oman are not enough to compensate for the closing of the Strait of Hormuz.
+Even the rerouting of crude oil exports from the Gulf into the Red Sea port of Saudi Arabia and the United Arab Emirates' facility in the Gulf of Oman are not enough to compensate for the effects of the Strait of Hormuz closure.

-The physical crude and product markets in Asia indicate that the supply chain has a problem.
+The physical crude markets and product prices in Asia indicate that the supply chain has 'buckled' and will only get worse as more countries begin to hoard fuel and crude.

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 ROI provides data-driven, thought-provoking analysis on everything from soybeans to swap rates.
 The markets are changing faster than ever.
 ROI can help you keep up.
 Follow ROI on LinkedIn, X.